 This verse of the Quran indicates that Hijab for a Muslim woman is to safeguard her body as a manifestation of the order of Allah; rather than showing off her body.
 It is an act of righteousness (Taqwah) for her.

 5. Hijab is for successful women and believing women:

 “And tell the believing women to lower their gaze and protect their private parts and not to show off their adornment except only that which is apparent and to draw their veils all over (i.e. their bodies) and not to reveal their adornment except to their husbands, or their fathers, or their husband’s fathers, or their sons, or their husband’s sons, or their brothers or their brother’s sons, or their sister’s sons, or their (Muslim) women (i.e. their sisters in Islam), or the (female) slaves whom their right hands possess, or old male servants who lack vigor, or small children who have no sense of feminine sex.
 And let them not stamp their feet so as to reveal what they hide of their adornment.
 And all of you beg Allah to forgive you all, O believers, that you may be successful” [An-Nur: 31]

-Hijab is not meant for restriction rather it is a means in which Muslim society may function in an appropriate manner.
+Hijab and veil is not meant for restriction rather it is a means in which Muslim society may function in an appropriate manner.
 Islamic regulations are unique to the highest standards of the Muslim identity of chastity, righteousness, and moral uprightness.
 Islam protects and safeguards the individuals and the society from awkward situations.
 The Messenger of Allah (P.B.U.H) said:

 “Verily for every religion there is a characteristic, and the characteristic of Islam is Haya`a (modesty, shyness, bashfulness)” [Ibn Majah]